|SharpSpring does not permit senders to use purchased, rented, scraped, stolen, appended, or concatenated emails or

 SharpSpring does not recommend using email verification services to bypass permission.
 List and email verification services may be part of list maintenance, but they do not guarantee that your sent emails will arrive in the inbox.
-Since list cleaning services only check for the validity or the otherwise bad status of an address, they cannot convert recipients into opted-in recipients, which is the standard for using recipient lists in SharpSpring.
+Since list cleaning services only check for the validity or the otherwise bad status of an address, they cannot convert email addresses into directly opted-in recipients, which is the standard for using recipient lists in SharpSpring.
 As such, you may want to consider list verification prior to emailing older lists or to gauge the quality of recent sign-ups.

 Often, when senders have cleaned their lists with these services, they still have poor inboxing rates.
-Some are outright blocked by anti-spam applications that recipient mail servers put up.
+Some emails are outright blocked by anti-spam applications that recipient email servers put up.
 At this point, it is not that these senders' lists are clean enough.
-Rather, these senders need to review the permissions that recipients gave them.
-The most important thing in sending email is permission.
-With permission, you never need to have your list cleaned by a third-party service.
+Rather, these senders need to review: